aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your fortune said you need to make a donation.
-Follow the Paypal link.
+> 🥠 Change is inevitable, except for vending machines.

-Last update: Fri Nov  1 05:09:21 2024
+Last update: Sat Nov  2 05:08:38 2024

 ### Let's play! 🎮